Thailand protesters look to Hong Kong's pro-democracy movement for inspiration | DW | 23.10.2020

 Mass demonstrations in the streets of Bangkok are reminiscent of last summer's anti-government protests in Hong Kong.
-The Thai movement has been using similar tactics and shares a deep desire for reform at all costs.
+The Thai movement has been using similar tactics and shares a deep desire for reform.

 Footage from Thailand shows similiarities between what Thai protesters are doing and what protesters in Hong Kong did during last year's anti-extradition bill demonstrations, with thousands of people holding up smartphone flashlights.